Clinical Triennium - PGY 2/3 Long Block

 When not seeing patients in the practice, you will rotate on inpatient or ambulatory electives as well as research experiences with minimal overnight call (two to four weeks of inpatient night-float).

-You can take up to three different electives in any one field of medicine, and up to three months dedicated time for research.
+During the 12 months of Long Block you can take up to three different electives in any one field of medicine, and up to three months dedicated time for research.
 You also receive protected time to learn during the Advanced Ambulatory Practice and Board Review sessions.